Create a temporary folder

 Proceed with extreme caution!

-In Windows XP, go to Control Panel, choose "System,"
+Go to Control Panel, choose "System,"

 "Environment variables" button.